shapesmusic/Shapes-Basics-Draft/lessons/06-playing-with-the-anchor.md

 ### Transcript

-Once you know the shape and the anchor, you can use them together to come up with some great-sounding ideas that add some structure to your playing.
+Once you know the shape and the anchor, you can use them together to come up with some great-sounding ideas as you play.

 To start, you can make up a beat with the anchor note, like this.